Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis

 \section{Properties}

-First, we define a number of properties (exchangeability, partition, and rich-get-richer), based on those of the CRP, which are important for describing topic models.
-Here, we assume $p=2$ feature modes, study a single level, and discuss the difficulties with creating a topic model for tensors.
-In fact, we prove that not all of these properties can apply in the $p=2$ case.
+First, in Section \ref{Definitions} we define the exchangeability, partition, and rich-get-richer properties based on those of the CRP, which govern topic models. \cite{Blei2007} defined the exchangeability property as the model probability being invariant under the permutations of customers.
+The partition property implies that two arrangements of the same number of topics with equal occupants have the same probability.
+In the single-mode case, this property follows from exchangeability, but this is not necessarily true for multiple modes. \cite{Teh2010a} described the rich-get-richer property as large clusters growing faster than smaller clusters.
+For simplicity, we assume $p=2$ feature modes and study a single level.
+In Section \ref{Conditions}, we prove that these properties cannot strictly apply in the $p=2$ case.